torres-alexis/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 * `--referenceStorePath` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)

 * `--derivedStorePath` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)

+* `--technicalReplicates` - Specifies a two-column CSV file where the first column contains the input sample names and the second column contains the names to which the samples should be collapsed.
+This is an additional file required for processing datasets with technical replicates.

 <br>